davyderoeck/PPALM/README.md

 ## Scripts
 There are 2 scripts included into the pipeline that are provided as file instead of inline.
 There are normally placed within the repository that are mapped and linked to the build-pipelines.
 The scripts are:
-1. **checkin_build.bat**: This batch file will do the actual checking and commit of the unpacked content into the repository.
+1. **checkin_build.bat**: This batch file will do the actual check and commit the unpacked content into the repository.
 1. **prepare_build.bat**: This batch file will set the global git username and email address  based on the user information of the user that actually exectured the first build pipeline.
 This user information is used to associated with the commits on the repositories.
 It also prepare the local source control repository and checkout the current *DEV* branch.

 ## Artifacts